auth0/docs/articles/users/microsite-manage-users-and-user-profiles.md

 You can also choose to impersonate users to view how they will interact with your interface and you can use progressive profiling.

 If you want to use a custom database as the connection, you must write scripts to implement lifecycle events such as create, login, verify, delete, and change password.
-Auth0 provides temlates for these scripts, which you can modify for your particular database and schema.
+Auth0 provides templates for these scripts, which you can modify for your particular database and schema.
 If you need to add additional attributes to the user profile, Auth0 provides Rules to allow you augment the user profile.
-Rulles execute after the user has been authenticated.
+Rules execute after the user has been authenticated.
 Auth0 provides several example rules to achieve certain results.
 :::

 ::: full-panel